(2019 COACHING STAFF STILL GROWING!)

 A 2005 graduate of Georgia, Provanzano was a four year letter winner and two year captain for the Bulldogs.
 She led Georgia in digs from 2000-02 and finished her career fifth all time in school history in digs.
 The Bulldogs reached the SEC Tournament semifinals twice while she was playing.
 In addition to her athletic accomplishments, Provanzano was given the Georgia Athletics Sportsmanship Award in 2002 and was named to the SEC Good Works team in 2003.

-Alesia Vaccari enters her 9th summer as part of the Jumbo Volleyball Clinics staff.
-In the spring of 2014, Vaccari was named the new Head Coach of the Brandeis University volleyball program and will be entering her 6th season in the fall of 2019.
-Coach Vaccari and her Judges are currently coming off of a record-breaking season posting their best UAA post season performance in a decade.
-Due to her efforts, Coach Vaccari earned UAA Coach of the Year honors and is the 1st ever Brandeis volleyball coach to do so!
+Alesia Vaccari Bennett enters her 9th summer as part of the Jumbo Volleyball Clinics staff.
+In the spring of 2014, Bennett was named the new Head Coach of the Brandeis University volleyball program and will be entering her 6th season in the fall of 2019.
+Coach Bennett and her Judges are currently coming off of a record-breaking season posting their best UAA post season performance in a decade.
+Due to her efforts, Coach Bennett earned UAA Coach of the Year honors and is the 1st ever Brandeis volleyball coach to do so!
 She has successfully led the Judges into the post season both in 2017 and 2018.

-Prior to joining the Sharks, Vaccari coached at Clarkson University serving as their assistant coach for two years.
-In 2009, Vaccari helped lead the Golden Knights to their first Liberty League Championship and NCAA Tournament appearance as Clarkson went 28-7, the top winning percentage in program history.
+Prior to joining the Sharks, Bennett coached at Clarkson University serving as their assistant coach for two years.
+In 2009, Bennett helped lead the Golden Knights to their first Liberty League Championship and NCAA Tournament appearance as Clarkson went 28-7, the top winning percentage in program history.

 Patrick Helmas just completed a historic fifth season as an assistant women's volleyball coach at Babson in 2018.
 Since arriving prior to the 2014 campaign, Helmas has helped the Beavers win three NEWMAC Tournament championships and make four NCAA Tournament appearances including a NCAA Regional Championship this past season taking Babson to the Elite 8 for the first time in program history.
 The Green and White set a school record for wins in 2015 (28) and reached the regional finals NCAA Tournament for the first time in school history last season after advancing to the second round in 2014 and 2015.